(If you’re reading this on GitHub, the formatting’s a bit messed up. Try the version on cowlark.com instead.

 Dinosaurs (🦖) have yet to be observed in real life — I’ve written the decoder based on Kryoflux (or other) dumps I’ve found.
 I don’t (yet) have real, physical disks in my hand to test the capture process.

-Unicorns (🦄) are completely real — this means that I’ve read actual, physical disks with these formats and so know they work.
+Unicorns (🦄) are completely real — this means that I’ve read actual, physical disks with these formats and so know they work (or had reports from people who’ve had it work).

 Old disk formats